 Each intern receives at a minimum two hours of scheduled individual supervision and four hours per week total supervision time.
-In addition, group supervision and case review through the multidisciplinary team occurs on a regular basis (on some teams several times per month, on some teams daily).
+In addition, group supervision and case review through the multi- and interdisciplinary teams occurs on a regular basis (on some teams several times per month, on some teams daily).
 On site supervision is provided by the staff psychologists assigned to the clinical service on which the intern is working.
-A physician or licensed mental health practitioner might provide onsite supervision on some days in particular rotations (e.g. the Psychiatric Emergency Service and the Psychiatric Consult-Liaison Service).
-In this case, a psychologist is also assigned as a supervisor for issues that warrant input.
-The interns also meet "as needed" or "curbside" with their supervisors, and the Training Director is also available for consultation regarding issues or cases.
+A physician or licensed mental health practitioner might provide onsite supervision on some days in particular rotations (e.g., the Psychiatric Emergency Service and the Psychiatric Consult-Liaison Service).
+In this case, a psychologist also is assigned as a supervisor for issues that warrant input.
+The interns also meet "as needed" or "curbside" with their supervisors, and the Training Director also is available for consultation regarding issues or cases.
 Supervisors are always available by cell phone or by pager.